iwoty/eisenhower_matrix/README.md

 * Plan your task in Eisenhower matrix.
 First of all focus on the implement required class (and its instance methods).
 Then think about usefulness.

-* Please fill up specification in this file if you implement new functions.
+* Please fill up specification in this file if you implemented more functions.
 Use markdown syntaxes.

 ## The specification